KoYoungSuk/PersonalDiary2/README.md

-# PersonalDiary
+# MyDiary
-VERSION 1.75 2022-07-29
+VERSION 2.8 2023-05-27

 Visual Studio Community 2019/.NET FRAMEWORK (need to install 4.6 or Higher)

-NOTICE: This Program is Created for Administrator-Only Purpose.
+NOTICE: You need Oracle DataBase Server and SFTP Server.

-But You can use this source code.
+But You can convert this source code.

 HOW TO USE SOURCE CODE:
   1. INSTALL GIT ON YOUR COMPUTER. (https://git-scm.com)